 A deck designed in narrow bands of wood diverts our focus from confined areas, leading the eye towards an open space.
-Hardwood is a warm material, and by integrating suitable patterns, we create a setting for the whole garden.
-When detailing large decks, we prefer to change orientation diagonally or perpendicularly at pivotal points to segment outdoor zones, while expanding depth.
+Hardwood is a warm material, and by integrating suitable patterns, we produce a setting for the whole garden.
+When detailing large decks, we prefer to change orientation diagonally or perpendicularly at pivotal points to segment outdoor living zones, while expanding depth.
 On the grander scale, a deck often leads towards the horizon to generate a greater sense of interconnectivity, fluidity and natural balance.

 Efficient deck designs form effective load bearers, enabling balanced structural weight distribution of custom-made planters onto joists in roof terrace projects.
 We construct our decks perfectly levelled, where frame uprights are adjusted to the roof's drainage slopes out of sight, while forming flush structures which define the visible surface.
 When planters appear aligned with surrounding horizontal elements, such as walls and handrails, an entire elevation is visually balanced.
 With the flexibility of wood materials, structures are constructed on site, enabling valuable, time-saving functionality – concealing irrigation pipes and lighting cables, while defining tidy exteriors.

 Combining wood and stone defines instinctive design expressions.
 By building upon Eastern traditions, and layering distinct European flora, we integrate renewed contemporary blueprints into intimate urban gardens, enhancing outdoor spaces with balance and warmth.
 Across roof terraces, where paving stone is laid onto pedestals, we design and build perfectly levelled surfaces with clean-lined geometry.
 By utilising adjustable pedestals, an entire decked composition would traverse even the most challenging of rooftop garden terrains.